 18) Use the 'Look for' box to find the rule that you just created:

 19) Override the Rule for all objects of class, for a group, for a specific object depending on your scenario (which of these you wish to turn the event collection rule on for):

 20) Place a check mark next to 'Enabled' and then change the override value from False to True, and then click OK to save the override:

-Task 2 (Optional) – Create an Event View in Operations Manager for collecting the Events.
+Task 2 (Optional) – Create an Event View in Operations Manager for viewing the collected Events.

 NOTE: If you create the view under 'my workspace;' this is associated with your user profile and the view will only be visible to you.
 If you create it under a folder in the main Monitoring folder structure, then it will be available to others (depending on configured security / user roles etc)